Best Strollers of 2023

 Convertible strollers can expand from a single to double, providing versatility as the needs of your family change.
 You can purchase a convertible stroller for your first child and add a second seat when a sibling comes along, then remove the second seat later on when your toddler would rather walk than ride.

-Most convertible strollers—like the UPPAbaby VISTA V2, Baby Jogger City Select Lux, Agio Z4 by Peg-Perego, Cybex Gazelle S and Silver Cross Wave—offer tandem seating, with one child positioned in front of the other.
+Most convertible strollers—like the UPPAbaby VISTA V2, Baby Jogger City Select 2, Peg Perego YPSI, and Cybex Gazelle S—offer tandem seating, with one child positioned in front of the other.
 Tandem strollers provide dozens of possible configurations, allowing your kids to face you, face forward or sit-back-to-back, whether your newborn is in a car seat, bassinet or the stroller seat.

 See this post and video for more than a dozen single-to-double stroller options.
 The best convertible strollers for an infant and toddler include: